 - You may post comments about prices or comparable offers elsewhere for threads named "Feeler" or for which the thread-starter has explicitly solicited advice.

-- You may send Private Messages or e-mail to other members to make an offer, and justify your offer based on comparable offers and prices elsewhere.
+- You may send Private Conversation messages to other members to make an offer, and justify your offer based on comparable offers and prices elsewhere.

-- You may send Private Messages or e-mail to other members involved in a transaction, including pricing suggestions to a seller, with the understanding that they are free to heed or ignore your advice and that you may not send repeated unsolicited e-mail to other members.
+- You may send Private Conversation messages to other members involved in a transaction, including pricing suggestions to a seller, with the understanding that they are free to heed or ignore your advice and that you may not send repeated unsolicited e-mail to other members.

 - Marketplace forum (you'll get an error message if you don't yet qualify for access)